Seeed-Studio/wiki-documents/docs/Network/Meshtastic_Network/T1000-E/sensecap_t1000_e.md

 **Step2: Flash the bootloader**

-Connect the device to your PC and run the following command:
+Enable the DFU mode of your device and connect it to your PC, run the following command:

 * **For Windows**:
 ```